unhookd vs Jomo: Blocked by Default vs Mindful Screen Time Management

 Who Should Choose unhookd?

-- Value maximum privacy (fully on-device)
+- You value maximum privacy

 Who Should Choose Jomo?

-- Enjoy journaling and daily reflection
+- You enjoy journaling and daily reflection

 The Bottom Line